 Everything we do in our daily lives has an impact on the planet.
 While some parts of going green require a lot of effort (but, are worth being conscious of and trying our best!) there are some simple changes you can make every single day to lessen your carbon footprint and be more sustainable.
 Sustainable living is about reducing the amount of earth’s resources that you use to help protect it.

-Below are some easy ways to make sustainable choices part of your daily routine.
+Below are some easy ways our team put together to make sustainable choices part of your daily routine.